-Recent events remind us again that tornados often have a sad and deadly cost for the victims in its path. even an F-3 tornado can cause devastation and the total destruction of everything in its path.
+Recent events remind us that tornados often have a sad and deadly cost for the victims in their path.
+Even an F-3 tornado can cause devastation and the total destruction of everything in its path.
 Homes are reduced to matchsticks, office buildings to piles of rubble.
 In 1997, the tornado that hit Jarrell, Texas, actually ripped the pavement right off a roadway.
-Tornadoes can destroy lives and possessions outright, and the after effect of their cost to a business can be felt long after the wind dies down.
+Tornadoes can destroy lives and possessions outright, and the aftereffect of their cost to a business can be felt long after the wind dies down.

 Tornados have occurred on every continent except Antarctica but, by far, the overwhelming majority occur in “Tornado Alley” in the United States, an area that includes parts of Texas, Oklahoma, Kansas, Nebraska and South Dakota, with some areas being more vulnerable than others.
 Between 1953 and 2013, 32 counties in the USA suffered 3 tornado disasters; 2 counties in OK suffered 4, 3 counties in Arkansas suffered 5 and Lonoke County in Central Arkansas was hit by 6 tornados.

 One quarter of businesses that close after a disaster never reopen.
 All too often, that’s because they lose their data and recreating it, if possible, is simply cost-prohibitive.
 The only failsafe data disaster recovery lies in having networks and data backed up or replicated in more than one geographically and environmentally safe, remote location.
 To learn how Global Data Vault can provide the data protection to fit your needs and your budget, contact us.